Regression-Based Bayesian Estimation and Structure Learning for Nonparanormal Graphical Models: Model and Priors

 \subsection{Sparsity Constraint}

-In order to ensure that the probability that an entry is nonzero (i.e. sparsity) remains roughly the same over different rows we cannot simply impose the same degree of sparsity on the rows of the Cholesky factor $L$, but need to change it over rows appropriately.
-To see how it depends on the row index, we observe that
+In order to ensure that the probability that an entry is nonzero (i.e. sparsity) remains roughly the same over different rows we cannot simply impose the same degree of sparsity on the rows of the Cholesky factor $\bm{L}$, but need to change it over rows appropriately.
+Denote the probability as $\textup{P}(\cdot)$.
+To see how the Cholesky factor $\bm{L}$ depends on the row index, we observe that

-Let $\rho_k = $\textup{P}(Nonzero entry in the $k$th row of $L$).
+Let $\rho_k = $\textup{P}(Nonzero entry in the $k$th row of $\bm{L}$).
 Then

-If $k\asymp d$, the expression is roughly $1-(1-\rho_k^2)^k$, which remains stable in $k$ if $\rho_k = c_p/\sqrt{k}$, where $c_p$ depends on $p$ but not on $k$.
+If $k\sim d$, the expression is roughly $1-(1-\rho_k^2)^k$, which remains stable in $k$ if $\rho_k = c_p/\sqrt{k}$, where $c_p$ depends on $p$ but not on $k$.
 Then we obtain the probability of non-zero to be $1-\exp(-c_p^2)$.
 Further, choosing $c_p$ to be small for $p \rightarrow \infty$ makes the probability small, which is essential in higher dimension.
 We choose $\rho_k = $\textup{P}(nonzero in $k$th row)$ ={c}/({p\sqrt{k}})$, and tune the value of $c \in \{0.1,1,10\} $ to cover a range of three orders of magnitude, i.e. $10^{-1}, \; 10^{0}, \; 10^{1} $.